newsdev/ai2html/index.md

 The script will look for files named `ai2html-config.json` in two locations: the Illustrator scripts folder where the `ai2html.js` file is located and the folder containing your `.ai` file.
 Any settings contained in these files will override the default program settings, and will be overridden by any settings contained in the `.ai` file (see "Special text blocks" below).
 Configuration data should match the format of the `defaultSettings` object near the top of the `ai2html.js` file.

+**New** If the config file includes `"create_text_block": false`, then ai2html will not create the settings text block described below.

 #### Special text blocks

 The script recognizes five special types of text blocks.
 The first line of the text block should begin with `ai2html-` followed by one of the following keywords: `settings`, `css`, `js`, `html` or `text`.
 This should be the only thing on the first line of the text block.
 The special text blocks can be placed anywhere in your Illustrator document, but note that if you place them on an artboard, their contents will be rendered in your output.